 - Guidelines for oral presentations

 Posters on topics such as over-rugging and the effects of rugging on clipped, stabled horses, pre-competition dietary habits and nutritional knowledge of affiliated showjumping riders, and whether equine dissections have a positive impact on people within a learning environment, were displayed throughout the day.
-Prizes for the best student theatre and poster presentations were judged by the keynote speakers and representatives of Alltech; the conference sponsor.
+Prizes for best student theatre and poster presentations were judged by the keynote speakers and representatives of Alltech; the conference sponsor.
 Awarded at the close of the conference, the prize for the best theatre presentation went to Victoria Leabeater from Hartpury University, for her talk on ‘A study to determine the effect of fatigue on the rider's decision-making when riding the cross-country phase of FEI 2* level competition.’
 The prize for the top poster went to Writtle University College student Rosemary Lawrence for her study entitled ‘The effects of dynamic mobilisation exercises on the biomechanics of the ridden horse’.